-We are exposed to interest rate risk as a result of our cash and cash equivalents and indebtedness related to the Senior Credit Facilities.
+We are exposed to interest rate risk as a result of our cash and cash equivalents.

-At September 30, 2024, we held approximately \$121.5 million of cash and cash equivalents consisting of cash and highly liquid investments, including money-market funds and time deposits.
-Assuming a 1% increase in interest rates, our interest income on our money-market funds and time deposits classified as cash and cash equivalents would increase by \$0.8 million per annum, based on September 30, 2024 reported balances.
+At September 30, 2025, we held approximately \$84.0 million of cash and cash equivalents consisting of cash and highly liquid investments, including money-market funds and time deposits.
+Assuming a 1% increase in interest rates, our interest income on our money-market funds and time deposits classified as cash and cash equivalents would increase by \$0.2 million per annum, based on September 30, 2025 reported balances.